The National Dog of Turkey

 Not only did they need dogs that could keep these first herds together, but they also needed dogs that could serve as a so-called sentinel, patrolling the area for the presence of wild animals that would do harm to their meat source.

 Since we have no written records of 10,000 years ago, we can rely on anthropology for the likely way that dogs interacted with their humans.

 Farming methods were not stationary, but rather large flocks of sheep would migrate following water and food sources.
 As they moved, dogs followed along into Africa and Europe where many of the dogs remained and were developed into other breeds.

 One theory suggests that white dogs were selected because they resembled the color of sheep.
-Predators, so the argument goes would not be able to differentiate dog from sheep if they all looked alike and the dog would provide that element of surprise should a non suspecting wolf move in too close to the flock.
+Predators, so the argument goes, would not be able to differentiate dog from sheep if they all looked alike and the dog would provide that element of surprise should an unsuspecting wolf move in too close to the flock.